 - Trim the crust allowing for about a 1-inch overhang.

-- (A) For a fruit pie, mound the filling mixture onto the pie shell, or (B) for an icebox pie, prick the pie shell several times, place pie weights in the shell, and bake at 350F degrees for about 15 minutes until it begins to brown.
+- Before baking the pie shell, prick the pie shell several times, place pie weights in the shell, and bake at 350F degrees for about 15 minutes until it begins to brown.

-- Trim the top crust, fold the edge under the bottom crust and crimp the two together.
+- Trim the top crust, fold the edge under the bottom crust and crimp (pinch) the two together.

-- Cut steam vents in the top crust.
+- Cut 4-5 steam vents in the top crust.

 - Bake at 450F degrees for 10 minutes; then reduce the temperature to 350F degrees and bake for 50 minutes longer.
 (May vary, depending on the type of pie you are making.)